-The Company also recognized \$16.2 million and \$24.1 million during the three-month periods ended September 30, 2023 and 2022, respectively, related to the reimbursement of research and development expenses, which were recorded as an offset to research and development expenses.
+During the three-month periods ended September 30, 2023 and 2022, respectively, March 31, 2024, the Company recognized a gain of \$29.0 million related to the reimbursement sale of research nonfinancial assets which is included in other income in the condensed consolidated statements of operations and development expenses, which were recorded as an offset to research and development expenses.

-The Company also recognized \$60.6 million and \$53.4 million during the nine-month periods ended September 30, 2023 and 2022, respectively, related to the reimbursement of research and development expenses, which were recorded as an offset to research and development expenses.
+The Company also recognized \$60.6 million and \$53.4 million during the nine-month periods ended September 30, 2023 and 2022, respectively, related to the reimbursement of research and development expenses, which were recorded as an offset to research and development expenses. comprehensive loss.

-As of September 30, 2023, the Company expects to recognize the remaining \$31.1 million in deferred revenue associated with the non-refundable upfront fee and milestone payment over the estimated research and development period using the cost-to-cost input method over an estimated period of approximately 3.0 years.
+As of September 30, 2023 March 31, 2024, the aggregate transaction price allocated to unsatisfied performance obligations was \$57.1 million which the Company expects to recognize the remaining \$31.1 million in deferred revenue associated with the non-refundable upfront fee and milestone payment over the estimated research and development period using the cost-to-cost input method over an estimated period of approximately 3.03.8 years.